-Following the Event, prize recipients may be asked to assist in publicly promoting science, innovation, science teaching and Aboriginal and Torres Strait Islander knowledge systems and cultural practices.
-Prize recipients should be prepared to undertake a small number of public engagements, sharing their experiences and insights to inspire and educate others about the importance of Aboriginal and Torres Strait Islander knowledge systems.
+Following the Event, prize recipients may be asked to assist in publicly promoting science, innovation, science teaching and Aboriginal and Torres Strait knowledge systems as important foundations for Australia's continuing economic, social and environmental wellbeing.
+Prize recipients should be prepared to undertake a small number of public engagements.